Elimination Chamber (2018): Aftermath

 Universal Champion Brock Lesnar and his advocate Paul Heyman were advertised to be on the following night's episode of Raw to confront the winner of the Elimination Chamber match, but no-showed.
-Roman Reigns cut a promo on his WrestleMania 34 opponent, calling Lesnar entitled and that he hides behind his contract, which allows him to show up whenever he wants.
-He said Lesnar does not respect the WWE and that he has no respect for Lesnar, but he would defeat Lesnar at WrestleMania and become the Universal Champion.
+Roman Reigns cut a promo on his WrestleMania 34 opponent, calling Lesnar entitled and that he hid behind his contract, which allowed him to show up whenever he wanted.
+He said Lesnar did not respect WWE and that he had no respect for Lesnar, but he would defeat Lesnar at WrestleMania and become the Universal Champion.

 Raw Women's Champion Alexa Bliss, along with Mickie James, gloated about retaining her title in the first-ever women's Elimination Chamber match.
 She said at WrestleMania 34, if Asuka chose her, she would end her undefeated streak.
 Asuka then came out, but Nia Jax was close behind and the three women teamed up on Asuka until Bayley and Sasha Banks came out for the save, with James turning heel in the process.
 Asuka, Banks, and Bayley then teamed up to face Bliss, James, and Jax in a six-woman tag team match.
 During the match, Banks went to tag Bayley, but Bayley refused the tag.
 Asuka won the match for her team by making James submit.
 Asuka and Jax had a rematch the following week where Asuka was again victorious.
 Asuka then decided that she would challenge Charlotte Flair for the SmackDown Women's Championship at WrestleMania.
 Jax would then be granted a Raw Women's Championship match at WrestleMania after Bliss revealed her true feelings about Jax.

 Ronda Rousey, General Manager Kurt Angle, Commissioner Stephanie McMahon, and Chief Operating Officer Triple H had a segment to apologize for what happened at Elimination Chamber.
 During the segment, Angle, in an attempt to keep his job, said that he lied about Triple H and Stephanie's supposed plan against Rousey.
 Stephanie thanked Angle for clearing the air, however, Rousey said everything was addressed except for Stephanie slapping her in the face.
 Rousey wanted an apology from Stephanie, who complied and said she only did it because Rousey put her husband through a table.
 As Stephanie and Triple H were leaving, Triple H punched Angle.
 The following week, Stephanie confirmed that Rousey could choose any member of the active Raw roster as her WrestleMania 34 opponent except the champion; Rousey chose Stephanie.
 Angle reminded Stephanie that although she was an executive, she had a contract to compete as a wrestler.
 Angle also reminded Triple H of his warning from Survivor Series where if Triple H were to attack him again, he would retaliate.
 He also reminded Triple H that he too had a contract to compete as a wrestler and then scheduled Triple H and Stephanie to face himself and Rousey at WrestleMania.